Heart failure: Staging

 Heart failure is commonly stratified by the degree of functional impairment conferred by the severity of the heart failure, as reflected in the New York Heart Association (NYHA) functional classification.
 The NYHA functional classes (I–IV) begin with class I, which is defined as a person who experiences no limitation in any activities and has no symptoms from ordinary activities.
 People with NYHA class II heart failure have slight, mild limitations with everyday activities; the person is comfortable at rest or with mild exertion.
 With NYHA class III heart failure, a marked limitation occurs with any activity; the person is comfortable only at rest.
 A person with NYHA class IV heart failure is symptomatic at rest and becomes quite uncomfortable with any physical activity.
 This score documents the severity of symptoms and can be used to assess response to treatment.
-While its use is widespread, the NYHA score is not very reproducible and does not reliably predict the walking distance or exercise tolerance on formal testing.
+While its use is widespread, the NYHA score is not very reproducible and does not reliably predict walking distance or exercise tolerance on formal testing.

 In its 2001 guidelines, the American College of Cardiology/American Heart Association working group introduced four stages of heart failure: